nkahe/Tukki-frontend/documentation/kuvaus/description.md

 ![Application architecture schematic](Tukki-web-UI-architecture.svg)

 The diagram shows the architecture of the application.
 The image can be viewed in the file documentation/description/Tukki-web-UI-architecture.svg.
-Arrows between modules point to the module in which it is imported.
+Arrow between modules point to the module in which it is imported.
 Between components the parent component points to the child.
 The following sections describe the application units shown in the figure.
 Their descriptions are also documented in in their source code files.
 They can be read from the automatically generated Compodoc -documentation by opening the file documentation/index.html in a web browser.

 ## Main modules

 The application consists of different Angular main modules, each in its own directory.
 In addition to these main modules, the different packages contain many modules of their own.
 The main modules typically contain the following files:

 - **\*.module.ts** - Module definitions except for routing definitions.
 - **\*.module.routing.ts** - Routing specifications provided by the module.